-- 1. Treatment Capacity: - Major water line breaks, loss of distribution pressure, or pump system failures that cause substantial loss in its ability to provide water service. - 2.
-Water Supply: - The LCRA Board declares a prolonged drought worse than the Drought of Record or other water supply emergency and orders the mandatory curtailment of firm water supplies at a level more severe than in Stage 3. - When the West Travis County PUA issues drought restrictions. - When HTGCD issues drought restrictions. - B. Requirements for termination Stage 4 of the Plan may be rescinded when: - 1.
-Treatment Capacity: - The water treatment plant capacity condition listed above as a triggering event for Stage 4 has ceased to exist for five consecutive days; or - 2.
-Water Supply: - LCRA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP. - When the West Travis County PUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.
+Major water line breaks, loss of distribution pressure, or pump system failures that cause substantial loss in its ability to provide water service.

+- If the total combined storage in lakes Buchanan and Travis drops below 600,000 acre-feet, and The LCRA Board declares a prolonged drought worse than the Drought of Record or other water supply emergency and orders the mandatory curtailment of firm water supplies at a level more severe than in Stage 3. - When the WTCPUA issues drought restrictions. - When HTGCD issues drought restrictions.

+B. Requirements for termination - Stage 4 of the DCP may be rescinded when:

+• The water treatment plant capacity condition listed above as a triggering event for Stage 4 has ceased to exist for five consecutive days.

+- LCRA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP. - When the WTCPUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.

-STAGE 5 - Emergency Water Conditions
+Emergency WTCPUA Water Conditions

-- A. Requirements for initiation Customers shall be required to adhere to the Stage 5 Drought Response Measures when one or a combination of such triggering criteria occurs: - 1.
-Treatment Capacity: - Major water line breaks, loss of distribution pressure, or pump system failures that cause substantial loss in its ability to provide water service. - 2.
-Water Supply: - Natural or man-made contamination of the water supply source; or - Any other emergency water supply or demand conditions that the LCRA general manager or the LCRA Board determines that either constitutes a water supply emergency or is associated with a prolonged drought worse than the Drought of Record requiring the mandatory curtailment of firm water supplies at a level more severe than in Stage 4. - B. Requirements for termination Stage 5 of the Plan may be rescinded when:
+A. Requirements for initiation - Customers shall be required to adhere to the Stage 4 WTCPUA Drought Response Measures when one or a combination of such triggering criteria occurs:

+• Major water line breaks, loss of distribution pressure, or pump system failures that cause substantial loss in its ability to provide water service.

-- 1. Treatment Capacity: - The water treatment plant capacity condition listed above as a triggering event for Stage 5 has ceased to exist for five consecutive days; or - 2.
-Water Supply: - LCRA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP.
+- Natural or man-made contamination of the water supply source. - Any other emergency water supply or demand conditions that the LCRA general manager or the LCRA Board determines that either constitutes a water supply emergency or is associated with a prolonged drought worse than the Drought of Record requiring the mandatory curtailment of firm water supplies at a level more severe than in Stage 3. - When WTCPUA goes into stage 4 - B. Requirements for termination Stage 4 of the WTCPUA DCP may be rescinded when: - 1.
+Treatment Capacity: - The water treatment plant capacity condition listed above as a triggering event for Stage 4 has ceased to exist for five consecutive days. - 2.
+Water Supply: - LCRA and WTCPUA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP.

-8.0 Drought Response Measures
+9.0 Drought Response Measures

-8.1 Targets for Water-Use Reductions
+9.1 Targets for Water-Use Reductions